GURPS Reign of Steel: Publication history

 GURPS Reign of Steel was designed by David Pulver and published as a 128-page softcover book by Steve Jackson Games.
 The book was edited by Susan Pinsonneault, and features illustrations by Dan Smith and a cover by John Zeleznik.

 Reception

+Lucya Szatkowski reviewed GURPS Reign of Steel for Arcane magazine, rating it an 8 out of 10 overall, and stated that "If you enjoy unnerving your players by introducing unpleasant plot twists and evil new ideas into your horror games then you will love this superb addition to the Night bane system.
+As with Night bane World book 1, a lot of its material could be very effectively imported into other horror RPGs.
+This is a book I would strongly recommend to any horror game aficionado."

 Rick Swan reviewed GURPS Reign of Steel for Dragon magazine #244 (February 1998), who rated it a 6 out of 6.
 Swan concluded in his review that "Reign of Steel takes players on a riveting journey through an unforgettable setting, loaded with laughs, thrills, and endless surprises.
 Roleplaying doesn't get any better."